WillMMK/titan/README.md

+# GrantAxis

+SPDX-License-Identifier: Apache-2.0

+GrantAxis is a SaaS solution that leverages Titan's Snowflake-IaC engine to eliminate access-right drift in Snowflake environments.

 # `titan core` - Snowflake infrastructure as code

 Titan Core helps you provision, deploy, and secure resources in Snowflake.
 It replaces tools like Terraform, Schemachange, or Permifrost.